Skip to content

 Reproducibility plan

-In conjunction with the SC Reproducibility Initiative, submissions are required to provide artifact descriptions as submission appendices, if applicable.
+In conjunction with the SC Reproducibility Initiative, paper submissions are required to provide Artifact Descriptions as submission appendices, if applicable.
 Artifacts such as reproduction instructions, source code, build recipes, and/or container images would all be appropriate and considered during peer review.
+For SC26, there is no page limit on Artifact Descriptions (AD).
+In case of acceptance, authors are given the option to provide Artifact Evaluations (AE), if applicable.

 Submission procedure